This Day of the Dead sugar skull print is so colorful and festive.

 My kids had a great time coloring in their sugar skulls yesterday.
 My daughter even added glitter to hers to make it extra fancy.
 This would be a great way to teach your children about different customs.

-You can access the print in the resource library, below
+You can access the print in the resource library, available to my email subscribers.

 These prints are for personal use only.
 You may not sell them or incorporate them into your designs.